5/8/2025

 Chief Financial Officer

 Sure.
 So I think in terms of your question, yes, I think this is mostly for 2025.
-We will be, as I mentioned to Amit's question, I think we will have a couple of hundred million dollars of receivables at the end of Q4 because we keep in mind as we discussed, we have back-end loaded revenue in our backlog that we will be recognizing in Q4.
-So I think that revenue we will be collecting those receivables in Q1 next year.
-So I think that will give us enough cash.
-So we feel pretty good about our cash position going forward.
+We will be, as I mentioned to Amit's question, you know, I mean, I think we will have a couple of hundred million dollars of receivables at the end of Q4. because we keep in mind, as we discussed, we have back-end loaded revenue in our backlog that we will be recognizing in Q4.
+So I think that revenue we will be collecting those receivables in Q first next year.
+So I think that will give us enough cash to so we feel pretty good about our cash position going forward.
 And your second question is on free cash flow.
 Yeah, I think we continue to see we don't have any significant capital commitments.
-This year EBITDA is roughly 10 million dollars, but at next year we will give you guidance on Q4 call.
-But as Julian mentioned, I think as we continue on the path of what we expect in terms of signing new contracts, we feel pretty good that we will be free cash flow positive next year because we don't have any significant capex and it all boils down to the EBITDA.
+This year EBITDA is roughly $10 million, but next year we will give you guidance on Q4 call.
+But as Julian mentioned, I think if we continue in the path that we expect in terms of signing new contracts, we feel pretty good that we will be free cash flow positive next year because we don't have any significant capex and it all boils down to the EBITDA.
 Our goal is to generate free cash flow next year and maintain our profitability.
-That is, frankly, the key focus for everybody influence.
+That is, frankly, the key focus for everybody in Fluence.

 speaker